The Original Fleetwood Mac

 The Original Fleetwood Mac is a compilation album by British blues rock band Fleetwood Mac, first released in May 1971.
 It consists of various outtakes recorded by the first incarnation of the band in 1967–68.
 The album was re-released in 2000 with four extra tracks, and re-released in 2004 with seven different extra tracks (and not including the four extra tracks from the 2000 re-release).

 "First Train Home", "Rambling Pony No.2" and an instrumental composition titled "Fleetwood Mac" were recorded at Decca's West Hempstead studios in the summer of 1967.
 This collection marked the first time that "First Train Home" and "Fleetwood Mac" were released on an album.
-Green commented that he initiated the sessions for these three songs with the intentions of releasing an extended play.
+Green commented that he initiated the sessions for these three songs with the intention of releasing an extended play.
 He said that "when we finished the recordings, I called one of our numbers 'Fleetwood Mac' in tribute to Mick and John's participation."

 The "No. 2" addendum to "Rambling Pony" was designated by Mike Vernon to denote that it was the second released version of the song.
 All remaining tracks on the collection were recorded at CBS Studios on New Bond Street.

+One song on the album, "Leaving Town Blues", was covered by Rory Gallagher and included on a 1995 Peter Green tribute album.
+Green later commented that Gallagher's rendition of "Leaving Town Blues" was the only Fleetwood Mac/Peter Green solo cover that he enjoyed, saying "it's a different arrangement, but it's a really, really good one."
+The version of "Leaving Town Blues" included on The Original Fleetwood Mac was recorded on 11 December 1967 at CBS Studios in London, with the fifth take being used.